List of awards and nominations received by Ethan Hawke

 Ethan Hawke is an American actor, writer and director who has received various awards and nominations throughout his career.

-Hawke has been nominated for four Academy Awards, receiving two nominations for Best Adapted Screenplay, thanks to his writing contributions in Before Sunset (2004) and its sequel Before Midnight (2013), and two nominations for Best Supporting Actor, for his performances in the films Training Day (2001) and Boyhood (2014).
-The Before trilogy also earned him nominations at the Critics' Choice Movie Awards, Independent Spirit Awards and Writers Guild of America Awards, while the coming-of-age drama Boyhood garnered him further nominations for Best Supporting Actor at the British Academy Film Awards, Golden Globe Awards, Satellite Awards and Screen Actors Guild Awards.
-In 2018, he received critical acclaim for his performance as a Protestant minister in Paul Schrader's drama First Reformed, winning the Independent Spirit Award for Best Male Lead and being honored by several critics associations, including the London Film Critics' Circle, the Los Angeles Film Critics Association, the National Society of Film Critics and the New York Film Critics Circle.
+Hawke has been nominated for five Academy Awards, receiving two nominations for Best Adapted Screenplay thanks to his writing contributions in Before Sunset (2004) and its sequel Before Midnight (2013), two nominations for Best Supporting Actor for his performances in the films Training Day (2001) and Boyhood (2014), and a nomination for Best Actor for Blue Moon (2025).
+The Before trilogy also earned him nominations at the Critics' Choice Awards, Film Independent Spirit Awards, and Writers Guild of America Awards, while the coming-of-age drama Boyhood garnered him further nominations for Best Supporting Actor at the Actor Awards, British Academy Film Awards (BAFTA), and Golden Globe Awards.
+In 2018, he received critical acclaim for his performance as a Protestant minister in Paul Schrader's drama First Reformed, winning the Independent Spirit Award for Best Male Lead and being honored by several critics associations, including the "critics trifecta": the Los Angeles Film Critics Association, the National Society of Film Critics, and the New York Film Critics Circle.
+His portrayal of lyricist Lorenz Hart in Richard Linklater's comedy-drama Blue Moon earned him Best Actor nominations at the Actor Awards, BAFTA Awards, and Golden Globe Awards.

-In addition to his film work, Hawke has appeared in television series including The Good Lord Bird (2020), which earned him nominations for a Golden Globe Award, a Screen Actors Guild Award and a Writers Guild of America Award, and took part in the 2006 Broadway debut of Tom Stoppard's play The Coast of Utopia, receiving a nomination for the Tony Award for Best Featured Actor in a Play.
+In addition to his film work, Hawke has appeared in television series including The Good Lord Bird (2020), which earned him nominations for an Actor Award, a Golden Globe Award, and a Writers Guild of America Award, and took part in the 2006 Broadway debut of Tom Stoppard's play The Coast of Utopia, receiving a nomination for the Tony Award for Best Featured Actor in a Play.